 How to Calculate Rental Yield: A Simple Guide for Teesside Investors

-Rental yield is the single most important metric for any property investor.
-It tells you how much income a property generates relative to its cost, and it is the number that allows you to compare different properties, different areas, and different investment strategies on a level playing field.
+Rental yield is the one number that matters most.
+It tells you how much annual income a property generates relative to what you paid for it—and it's the only fair way to compare different properties, postcodes, and investment strategies.

 What Is Rental Yield?

-Rental yield is the annual rental income from a property expressed as a percentage of the property's value or purchase price.
-It is the property investment equivalent of an interest rate — it tells you the return on your capital.
+Rental yield is annual rental income expressed as a percentage of the property price.
+It's the property investment equivalent of an interest rate on a savings account—it tells you the return on your capital.

-There are two types of yield you need to understand: gross yield and net yield.
-Both are important, and they tell you different things.
+There are two types of yield.
+Both matter.
+They tell you different things.

-Gross Yield = (Annual Rental Income / Property Price) x 100
+Gross Yield = (Annual Rental Income ÷ Property Price) × 100

-Net Yield = ((Annual Rental Income - Annual Costs) / Total Investment) x 100
+Net Yield = ((Annual Rental Income − Annual Costs) ÷ Total Investment) × 100

 - Letting agent management fees (8–12% of rent)